undergrad-partner-school

 Overall, the University of North Texas offers a dynamic and comprehensive educational experience to its diverse student body.
 With its strong academic programs, supportive faculty, and vibrant campus life, UNT prepares students for successful careers while fostering personal growth and a sense of community.

-For freshmen, the application deadline for this school is August 1.
-Here are some recent information on important things to consider about University of North Texas.
+The freshmen application deadline for this school is August 1.
+Here are some important information on important things to consider about University of North Texas.

 Quick Facts